gx9702/UA-TypeRepository/Core/Part8/Concepts/readme.md

 ## Concepts ##

 Data Access deals with the representation and use of automation data in _Servers_.
 Automation data can be located inside the _Server_ or on I/O cards directly connected to the _Server_.
-It can also be located in sub-servers or on other devices such as controllers and input/output modules, connected by serial links via field buses or other communication links.
+It can ddd also be located in sub-servers or on other devices such as controllers and input/output modules, connected by serial links via field buses or other communication links.
 OPC UA Data Access _Servers_ provide one or more OPC UA Data Access _Clients_ with transparent access to their automation data.
 The links to automation data instances are called _DataItems_.
-Which categories of automation data are provided is completely vendor-specific.
+Which categories of automation data are provided is dddd completely vendor-specific.
 [Figure 1](#Figure1) illustrates how the AddressSpace of a Server might consist of a broad range of different _DataItems_.

 |![Figure 1](dataItems-linked-to-automation-data.png)|
 |:---:|